Trump signs massive measure funding government, COVID relief

 “I don’t get the point,” he said.
 “I don’t understand what’s being done, why, unless it’s just to create chaos and show power and be upset because you lost the election.”

-In some states, people on regular unemployment insurance will continue to receive payments under a program that extends benefits when the jobless rate surpassed a certain threshold, said Andrew Stettner, an unemployment insurance expert and senior fellow at the Century Foundation think tank.

-About 9.5 million people, however, had been relying on the Pandemic Unemployment Assistance program that expired altogether Saturday.
-That program made unemployment insurance available to freelancers, gig workers and others normally not eligible.
-After receiving their last checks, those recipients will not be able to file for more aid, Stettner said.

-Fingers have been pointing at administration officials, including Treasury Secretary Steven Mnuchin, as lawmakers try to understand whether they were misled about Trump’s position.
+Washington had been reeling since Trump turned on the deal.
+Fingers pointed at administration officials, including Treasury Secretary Steven Mnuchin, as lawmakers tried to understand whether they were misled about Trump’s position.

 Kinzinger spoke on CNN’s “State of the Union,” and Hogan and Sanders on ABC’s “This Week.”